cgarren/spotifydata/README.md

 * Create sitemap and submit to search console
 * Put in alt text for all images
 * Add title tags and meta descriptions (150-300 characters) to all pages and optimize them
+* Figure out url stuff so a user can authenticate from google and go right to a certain page

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist